Team Walbrook – James Thomson and Alethea Silk

 Registering for a postal votes

-You can have your ballot papers sent to the address where you are registered to vote or an alternative address.
+You can have your ballot papers sent to the address where you are registered to vote or an alternative address – for example your home address.

-You can apply to vote by post at any time, but the deadline for applications at an election is at 5pm 11 working days before polling day
+You can apply to vote by post at any time, but the deadline for applications is 5 March 2025 – 5.00pm.

 To apply for a postal vote for the Ward List, which is used for Common Council and Aldermanic elections, you can complete the below paper form or a form can be posted to you.